HOME | BIBLE STUDIES & SERMONS | ABIDING IN CHRIST | SEARCH | DEVOTIONS | PERSONAL GROWTH | LINKS | LATEST ADDITIONS

 Nicodemus was a devoutly religious man who was spiritually dead (John 3:3, 5).
 He had been born physically and he needed to be born spiritually.
 There is no difference between Nic and any other person.
 He had to come to a sense of his spiritual need.
 Jesus told him,

-King David realized his need when he cried out in Psalm 51:4, "Against You, You only, I have sinned And done what is evil in Your sight, So that You are justified when You speak And blameless when You judge" (Psalm 51:4).
+King David realized his need when he cried out in Psalm 51:4, "Against Thee, Thee only, I have sinned, and done what is evil in Thy sight."

 Jesus told another story that drives home this need in Luke 18:9-14.
 The writer Luke begins by telling us why Jesus told the story.
 “He also told this parable to some people who trusted in themselves that they were righteous, and viewed others with contempt.”
 Two men went up to the temple to pray one a Pharisee and the other worked for the Internal Revenue.
 He was a tax–collector.
 This is how they were praying.